 Just Run

-I was super hungry, and decided to call it a rest day and run tomorrow (probably the most overused excuse).
+I was starving, so I decided it would be a rest day and that I’d run tomorrow.
+(Possibly the most overused excuse in the book.)

-So I sat and read up on running speed, so I could feel like a part of me was still..."running."
+Instead, I sat down and read about running speed, convincing myself that a small part of me was still… running.

-But even more amazing -- I felt like I could run more.
+Even more surprising?
+I felt like I could keep going.

-Soon that task became easier, so I upped it to 2.
+Soon, one mile felt manageable, so I tried two.
 You can see where this is going.

 Declared Rest Day

-Ok - I declare today a rest day.
-Not because it's a Saturday, but I'm surprised at how sore I am.
-My quads, hamstrings, and even calves are at it with a whining fest.
+Okay, I hereby declare today a rest day.
+Not because it’s Saturday, but because I’m genuinely surprised by how sore I am.
+My quads, hamstrings, and even my calves have all joined in on a collective whining session.

 Taking notes on the track

-So yesterday, I temporarily parted from my running shoes and reintroduced myself to my longtime gym.
-A famous athlete and personal trainer (I'm forgetting his name) said choose a gym that's close to you, because you'll go.
+So yesterday, I temporarily parted ways with my running shoes and reintroduced myself to my longtime gym.
+Some famous athlete-turned-personal-trainer (name escapes me) once said: Choose a gym close to you, because you’ll actually go.
 So true.
-The gym I committed to is about 25-30 minutes away.
-My logic is, why sit that long when you can squeeze in a 5K?
-See?
-I can hardly sit still, and most of my friends will strongly agree.
+Unfortunately, the gym I committed to is about 25–30 minutes away.
+My runner logic says: Why sit that long when you could squeeze in a 5K?
+And yes, my friends will confirm - I do not sit still well. 😆

 This is still healthy, right?
 Because it is a rainbow of colours.